Recent Advances in Transfer Learning for Cross-Dataset Visual Recognition: A Problem-Oriented Perspective: Heterogeneous Feature Spaces and Label Spaces

-\paragraph{Classifier-based Transfer} As mentioned in Section~\ref{sec:HETElseq}, \citeN{Zhao2010} propose the OTL method for online transfer learning.
-They also consider the case of heterogeneous feature spaces by assuming the feature space of the source domain is a subset of that of the target domain.
-Then a multi-view approach is proposed by adopting a co-regularization principle of online learning of two target classifiers simultaneously from the two views.
+This problem assumes the sequential/online target data have different feature space with source data, which is named as \textit{heterogeneous sequential/online transfer learning}. \paragraph{Self Labelling} As mentioned in Section~\ref{sec:HETElseq}, Zhao and Hoi~\citeN{Zhao2010} propose the OTL method for online transfer learning.
+They also consider the case of heterogeneous feature spaces by assuming the source domain feature space to be a subspace of the target domain feature space.
+Then a multi-view approach is proposed by adopting a co-regularization principle of online learning of two target classifiers simultaneously from the two views (the source domain feature space and the new space).
 The unseen target example is classified by the combination of the two target classifiers.